LANL-Seismoacoustics/infraGA/doc/source/advanced.rst

       :align: center

 The file created by the utility function contains 3 columns describing latitude, longitude, and ground surface elevation.
-The ordering of grid points is such that longitude values are cycled through at each latitude point:
+The ordering of grid points is such that longitude values are cycled through at each latitude point (note that this is the same convention used in specifying files for the range-dependent grid above).

   .. code-block:: none